 - Manipulation or falsification of financial records

-Each employee is in a position of trust and should be adhering to the appropriate standards of ethical behaviour including compliance with applicable laws and regulations.
-Each employee is expected to make every effort to protect the interests of the company, including taking action to prevent the occurrence of inappropriate behaviour.
+Each board member, employee, contractor, agent, representative, licensee and franchisee is in a position of trust and must adhere to appropriate standards of ethical behavior including compliance with FCTG’s policies, applicable laws and regulations.
+Each board member, employee, contractor, agent, representative, licensee and franchisee is expected to make every effort to protect the interests of FCTG, including taking action to prevent the occurrence of inappropriate practices and/or behavior.

-To the extent that an employee becomes aware of inappropriate behaviour as defined above, they should follow the below procedures.
+To the extent that a person becomes aware of inappropriate behavior, misconduct or anything improper, they should follow the procedures outlined below.

 - Enterprise Risk: